MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-your-first-app.md

 > [!TIP]
 >
 > [GitHub Codespaces](https://github.com/features/codespaces) offers a free plan with a fixed amount of usage per month.
-If you need to free up more space, go to [github.com/codespaces](https://github.com/codespaces) and delete the codespace that you no longer need.
+If you need to free up more space, go to [github.com/codespaces](https://github.com/codespaces) and delete codespaces that you don't need.

 To create a Teams tab app with GitHub Codespaces, follow these steps: